 It’s not just the movement the choreographer is responsible for, but often it requires an ability to tap into and educate yourself in different subjects, which is one of the most fulfilling, yet challenging aspects of the role.
 Recently, I have had the opportunity to re-orchestrate music, design sets, costumes, and even lighting, when the budget hasn’t been sufficient to bring in specialists in each field.
 This is why broadening your skillset and getting a deeper understanding of another specialism is vital when curating your own projects.

 As a freelance choreographer, I think it is important to have an objective perspective and 'fresh eyes' when casting the dancers within a company context.
 It is so important for dancers and choreographers to establish mutual respect that you build on throughout your career.
-When I am not in the studio, I am applying for funding bids, forging connections with creative organisations, in addition to producing and directing films.
+When I am not in the studio, I am applying for funding bids, and forging connections with creative organisations, in addition to producing and directing films.

 Charlotte: My dyslexia doesn’t define who I am, but it has had a huge impact on my career and daily life.
-Over the past few years, I have had the opportunity to observe some incredible choreographers and creative processes, and since then I have started to reflect and analyse my own process, focusing on the preparation, creating movement phrases and most importantly, what happens in the studio during the creation of the piece that informs the final work.
-I have a completely different thought process to most due to the extent of my dyslexia, and this applies in the rehearsal room as well as more academic scenarios.
-I generate material and concepts and then deconstruct them to then build them back together in a completely different way.
+Over the past few years, I have had the opportunity to observe some incredible choreographers and creative processes, and since then I have started to reflect and analyse my own process, focusing on the preparation, creating movement phrases, and most importantly, what happens in the studio during the creation of the piece that informs the final work.
+I have a completely different thought process from most due to the extent of my dyslexia, and this applies in the rehearsal room as well as in more academic scenarios.
+I generate material and concepts and then deconstruct them to build them back together in a completely different way.

 My grandad (Poppa) used to do the same with his home DIY, he used to buy an item, deconstruct it, then build it back together in his own way.
 We could never understand why he did this, but now it makes complete sense to me.
-To understand the infrastructure of something, by deconstructing and investigating it in more depth, allows you to understand the mechanics of what you want to build or rebuild.
+Understanding the infrastructure of something, by deconstructing and investigating it in more depth, allows you to understand the mechanics of what you want to build or rebuild.

 I have started to apply this to my process, it is more timely (and there is never enough time) but I feel that it enriches the movement because you unravel and question why you chose that particular movement.
 It is also important for the dancers to have this approach in a situation where you might be collaborating with them.